DarkGengar/100DaysOfMLCode/README.md

 **Thoughts:** 3-D matrices can be very confusing and hard to visualize but the best way I found is to imagine the matrix as collection of images.

+## Day 64: November 25, 2018

+**Today's Progress:** I have finished the forward propagation structure for the Convolutional Neural Network.

+**Thoughts:** Backpropagation of a Convolutional Neural Network seems to be harder than the Backpropagation of a Fully Connected Neural Network.